nickcomito/nickcomito.github.io/_posts/2015-02-12-memorable-quotes.md

 Quotes I want to remember.

+"Transformation is not a future event.
+It is a present activity." &mdash; Jillian Michaels

 "Whatever human beings create externally is a reflection of their inner state." &mdash; Eckhart Tolle

 "A riot is the language of the unheard" &mdash; Martin Luther King Jr.